 See a Beyond Belief Sample ( PDF version of 100 random pages)

-Three recent books added to our "strong buy" recommended list:
+These recent books added to our "strong buy" recommend list:

 Also, recently featured on Rebellion Dogs Radio:

 Listen in on our conversation with Leslie Jamison, author of The Recovering: Intoxication and Its Aftermath on Episode 38 of Rebellion Dogs Radio.
 This is fusion of memoir and journalistic quest to see what becomes of the creative spark of the drunkard Americana author when sobriety is the new normal.
 It's a diet of poetry, pragmatism and journalistic research that suggests to us, The Recovering will find staying power in meeting before (or after) the meeting chatter between alcoholics and addicts.

 David B. Bohl's Parallel Universes: A Memoir.
 This was the subject of Episode #36 of Rebellion Dogs Radio, click on Rebellious Radio to hear from David on his incredible journey.